na-na-hi/renget/archive/fumblebum.md

 **UPDATE 4: Added in a new experimental prompt, Prompt 5.
 This takes a mixture of the guidelines in previous prompts and Anthropic's information here, aiming to keep a compact main prompt: https://docs.anthropic.com/claude/docs/roleplay-dialogue.
 Also, overuse of <XML> may be hampering some things, still testing.
 [Extra update, 4.5: Added a small blurb to Prompt 5 to reign in Claude's essays, seems to work.]**
 **UPDATE 5: Added a findings section, listed before the FAQ.**
 **UPDATE 6: Psst, found a way to break Claude's acceptable use warning.
 Check the findings section for more info.
 Fixed <prompt> numbering system, please make sure to update any <prompt#> tags with the associated </prompt#>.**
+**UPDATE 7: If you're using Slaude or Spermack, try [Zlaude](https://github.com/Flamanon/ZlaudeO) - the recent update is more attuned to fixing and working with XML.
+Also, added a funny meme prompt.**
 ***
 !!!**PROMPT 1** [This is the original, it takes approx ~530 tokens or so.]
 ```